makukha/caseutil/README.md

 | UPPER CASE    | `is_upper`    | `to_upper`    |
 | Title Case    | `is_title`    | `to_title`    |
 | Sentence case | `is_sentence` | `to_sentence` |

+For more details about cases and their relations, see [Cases classification](https://caseutil.readthedocs.io/classification).

 ## Installation